Show Me A Picture Of Chimpanzee

 Reduce Your Impact on the Environment

 Deforestation is one of the biggest threats to chimpanzee populations.
-You can help to reduce deforestation by making sustainable choices in your daily life.
+But you can help to reduce deforestation by making sustainable choices in your daily life.
 This includes reducing your consumption of paper and wood products, buying products from companies that are committed to sustainable forestry, and supporting efforts to protect forests.

 Educate Others